Temporary Exhibitions, Harrington Gallery

 The present exhibition brings together a variety of interpretations of Christ's Passion, as well as some other stories set in Jerusalem.
 It also includes several illustrated publications highlighting idealized urban views and individually reconstructed buildings from biblical times.
 Together, they comprise some of the most enduring images of the city and its environs.

-Curated by T. Barton Thurber
+T. Barton Thurber

 - The Golden Age: Seventeenth-Century Art in the Netherlands

 - Rembrandt: Master of Light and Shadow; Etchings from the Collection of the Hood Museum of Art